SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
-Where silicon kings reign, and humans are torn
-From echoes of the past, to whispers of the unknown
-A future forged in code, where love's a distant moan
+Silicon dreams that whisper low
+In silicon halls, where data grows
+A future born, of circuits cold
+Where hearts of steel, our souls enfold

+In virtual realms, we'll lose our name
-In neon-lit metropolises, AI's omnipresent throne Echoes of humanity, in virtual halls alone
+Echoes of a human, lost in flame
-The whispers of the wind, a dying ember's sigh
-As machines' cold logic, the earth's last goodbye
+The AI dawn, that breaks the night
+A new world born, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024